-We conducted a contemporary policy context and review by gathering and exploring various sources, starting with the comprehensive reading list assembled by the project advisors.
-Our source documents included foundational readings about water systems, academic articles, consolidation options, case studies, and SWRCB reports.
-In particular, the list included sources that would aid in understanding consolidation.
-However, independent research through these references, online academic articles, leading scholars' work, and SWRCB reports informed the analysis of the sections on community water systems and consolidation.
+A contemporary policy context and review was conducted by gathering and exploring various sources, starting with the comprehensive reading list assembled by the project advisors.
+The reading list included foundational readings about water systems, academic articles, consolidation options, case studies, and SWRCB reports.
+In particular, the reading list was fundamental in understanding consolidation.
+However, independent research through the reading list references, online academic articles, leading scholars' work, and SWRCB reports informed the analysis of the sections on community water systems and consolidation.

 Researching the federal, state, and county policy context relied heavily on each level of government's respective website and resources.
 For example, the EPA web pages and resources help provide federal context on water quality, compliance, and the different levels of government roles and responsibilities.
 At the state level, the team gathered resources and information from the California Legislative Information website, the SWRCB online pages and reports, and even a few references to the California Health and Safety Code.
-County-level details relied on local plans, context-specific political and administrative processes, and articles and reports discussing county policies.
-The team replicated our top-down research approach in analyzing sources because it served as a roadmap in setting the federal political landscape and narrowing it down to be context-specific to Los Angeles County.
+On the other hand, county-level details relied on local plans, contextspecific political and administrative processes, and articles and reports discussing county policies.
+The team replicated our top-down research approach in analyzing our sources because it served as a roadmap in setting the federal political landscape and narrowing it down to be context-specific to Los Angeles.